 Materials and Finishes

-Drill bits are often classified by the materials from which they are manufactured and the coatings applied to them.
+Drill bits are classified by the materials they are manufactured from and the coatings applied to them.

 - High-Speed Steel (HSS) drill bits are used for drilling wood, light metals, fiberglass and PVC.

 - Black oxide-coated drill bits are more durable than standard HSS bits and the coating helps the drill bit resist rust.
 These are best for hardwood, softwood, PVC, fiberglass and steel.

 - Titanium-coated drill bits have reduced friction, require less effort and last longer than black oxide-coated bits.
 These are best for hardwood, softwood, PVC, fiberglass and steel.

 - Cobalt drill bitsare used for drilling hard metal and steel.
 They dissipate heat quickly and are highly resistant to abrasions, making them better for drilling into hard metals than black oxide- or titanium-coated drill bits.
 When considering a cobalt drill bit vs titanium, cobalt bits are usually the best drill bits for stainless steel.

 - Carbide-tipped drill bits stay very sharp over long periods of use and are used mainly for concrete, tile and masonry.
 These are often the best masonry drill bits for your project.